pndaproject/red-pnda/installing_on_vbox_guide.md

 If you do add a second network adapter, be careful not be specify the interface listing `eth0` IP for the Step 9 listed above.

-Be sure to reboot your VM if you change the network settings.
+Be sure to reboot your VM if you change the network settings and run the `assign-ip.sh` script as shown in Step 10 above.